 Contacting Your State Government

 When you go to your state's Department of Revenue site, there is a contact page with a phone number to call.
+With 50 different states, I can't possibly list them all here.

 Most of the time, this number is going to go a call center.
 And the employees at the call center are trained to be able to answer your questions related to your taxes.